* NEW KAYAK RULE: See “Measurement” rule below. ($20.00)

 Photo Device and Criteria: Successful documentation of fish during each event will be according to the Catch-Photo-Release (CPR) format.
 Only digital cameras or camera phones will be used to take photos for each event.
 No disposable, film, or instant Polaroid cameras will be permitted.
 All participants must provide the equipment (cords, software, memory card reader, etc.) necessary to view photos via a laptop computer.
 Not all locations will have sufficient cellular reception to email/text photos so please have a backup plan.
 Contact the appropriate Director about any concerns well before the day of the event.

-*It is up to the discretion of the NE Bassin official whether they wish to view/accept photos on the device itself or require photos to be sent/transferred to a laptop for viewing.*
+*It is up to the discretion of the NE Bassin official whether they wish to view/accept photos on the device itself or require photos to be sent/transferred to a laptop/phone for viewing.*

 Each Fish photo must include and follow all of the following criteria in order to be scored: